Mushymato/TrinketTinker/guide/001-Tinker.md

 | `Chatter` | [Dictionary\<string, ChatterLinesData\>](004.z.201-Chatter.md) | _null_ | Gives the trinket dialogue for use with the [Chatter ability](004.z.201-Chatter.md). |

 ### DEPRECATED
 - `Motions`, previously a list of `MotionData` that is unused except for the first element.
-It has been removed since 1.5.0, please use only `Motion` from now on.
+It has been removed since 1.5.0, please use only `Motion` from now on

-### This is a lot of stuff, what do I need to define?

-Trinket Tinker data fields are optional unless explictly marked as **required**.
-This applies even to the top level TinkerData, but skipping every field means there's little point to using this framework at all.

-To display a companion, you need a `Motion` and at least 1 entry in `Variants`.

-To have the trinket do things after being equipped, at least 1 list of `Abilities` must be defined. `Inventory` and `Chatter` abilities also require the top level `Inventory` and `Chatter` data, refer to their subpages for details.

-Unlike base game trinkets, TrinketTinker trinkets always spawn with the first variant and at minimum level.
-The item query [mushymato.TrinketTinker_CREATE_TRINKET](007-Utility.md) is needed to create trinket at other variants/levels.

 ### Unlock Conditions